 Yet things have changed quite quickly.
 Now just months away from the the 2021 T20 World Cup – with the 2020 one having been postponed due to the Covid-19 pandemic – Usman looks set to be a part of Pakistan’s set-up for the tournament: eleven T20I appearances since his debut last November have resulted in 18 wickets at an average of just 15.22.

 The stars aligned perfectly for Usman to make a return to Pakistan cricket, a few years after he’d given up on it.
 In 2012, he played in the under-19 World Cup for Pakistan but not long after he was playing club cricket in Adelaide and on the radar of South Australia.

-His father, the legendary Abdul, urged him to hold on to the dream of representing Pakistan, but eventually relented after Usman struggled for opportunities in domestic cricket.
+His father, the legendary Abdul, urged him to hold on to the dream of representing Pakistan, but let Usman pursue opportunities elsewhere after he struggled for chances in domestic cricket.
 “There is politics, they’re making their own decisions, they have likes and dislikes and that’s why I don’t like that,” he said in 2018 of the cricketing system in Pakistan.
-A return to Australia was the solution, with Usman impressing in Sydney club cricket before make his Sheffield Shield and Big Bash debuts in late 2018 for Western Australia and Perth Scorchers.
+Usman subsequently returned to Australia, impressing in Sydney club cricket before make his Sheffield Shield and Big Bash debuts in late 2018 for Western Australia and Perth Scorchers.
 But under a year later, Usman received his maiden international call-up for Pakistan – for a tour of Australia – after playing for Central Punjab in the domestic T20 competition.

 His call-up coinicided with Pakistan’s search for an attacking wrist-spinner in the shorter formats, and followed just over a month after his father Abdul had passed away.